junan/nimble-survey/README.md

 ### SVG icons

-This application uses `svg-icon-sprite` npm package to generate icon sprite.Icon sprite located at `assets/images/icon-sprite.svg` which generated from SVG icons in `assets/images/icons`.
+This application uses `svg-icon-sprite` npm package to generate icon sprite.
+Icon sprite located at `assets/images/icon-sprite.svg` which generated from SVG icons in `assets/images/icons`.
 To generate the icon sprite run `npm run generate:sprite`.
 Use `svg-icon` tag with icon name in source path to display the icon from the sprite.

 ```html